manikandan-e/document/multi-host-postcode.md

  -
 ## fb-yv2-misc

- This is new process going create as part of the openbmc/meta-facebook to handle Facebook platform specific feature as below .
+The Bridge IC plays as a bridge between BMC and the host system.
+The host system can be managed by the BMC through Bridge IC even if host hardware or OS hang or goes down This is new process going create as part of the openbmc/meta-facebook to handle Facebook platform specific feature as below .
    Enable postcode in each host through IPMB interface.
    7 seg